 To overcome these mentioned issues and to ease the design and development process of NVEs the inVRs framework was developed. inVRs provides a structured approach using well-known software patterns.
 It is designed to formalize and reuse common interaction techniques and navigation methodologies, with the feature of automatic network distribution, by keeping up the needed flexibility of the low-level solutions.

 Additional tools have been created for inVRs like the support of physics engines, a graphical editor for the layout of a VE, and a 3D widget system inside virtual worlds.
 Through the approach chosen for the internal communication and the network module the out-ofthe-box feature of concurrent object manipulation is supported.
-The inVRs framework is publicly available under an LGPL license at http://trac.invrs.org/.
+The inVRs framework is publicly available under an LGPL license at http://dev.invrs.org/.
 It has been developed from 2005 till 2009.
 A large number of researchers and computer science students contributed to the code base of the framework and have created over 10 applications from the domains of new media art, architecture, entertainment, safety training, product presentation, and scientific visualization.